22 Tips to Optimize Your Kindle Reading Experience

 13.Reading Time

 The reading progress bar on the Kindle is another helpful feature.
 You can check how much of your reading and chapter time is left.
-When you’re reading a book, you press to the bottom left of your Kindle screen, and it will cycle through the page, time left in the chapter, time left in the book, and Loc.
+When reading a book, press the bottom left of your Kindle screen to cycle through the page, time left in the chapter, time left in the book, and Location.
 The right side of the screen will also show the percentage of the book you’ve read.

 Reset Reading Time